IEEE-UH-Manoa/sab.ieeeatuhm.com/professional_fees_proposal.md

 * Estimated number of students impacted: ~50

 ### Anti-static Workbench in the Project room

-A work bench with capabilities to protect components from electrostatic discharge.
+Description: A work bench constructed to protect components from electrostatic discharge.

 * Quantity: 1
 * Total Price: $1500